 CHINESE NEW YEAR COCKTAILS

-Chinese New Year, Lunar New Year or Spring Festival is now embraced around the world and this year will be celebrated on Saturday 28th January.
-So as the year of the rooster approaches we thought we would catch up Paul Mathew for some inspiring celebratory cocktails that you can serve in your bar during the occasion.
+Chinese New Year, Lunar New Year or Spring Festival is now embraced around the world and this year will be celebrated on Sunday 22nd January.
+As the year of the rabbit approaches, Paul Mathew shares some inspiring celebratory Chinese cocktails that you can serve in your bar during the occasion.

 Chinese New Year